Okay, it's tax time. You've done a great job keeping track of your business expenses, tracking your miles, all of that.

 Line A: Describe your business.

 This is where you're going to put a simple phrase that describes what you do.
-I put down “Third party gig delivery.”
-The wording isn't as important, they don't get too caught up on it, but if your return gets flagged for review it helps a human get a quick look at what it is you are doing.
+Personally, I put down “Third party gig delivery.”
+The wording isn't as important, I don't think they get too caught up on that, but if your return gets flagged for review it helps a human get a quick look at what it is you are doing.

 Line B: Maybe one of the most important parts of this form.